Brewers Vs. Diamondbacks Prediction, Odds, Pick

 The Milwaukee Brewers take on the Arizona Diamondbacks.
 Check out our MLB odds series for our Brewers Diamondbacks prediction and pick.

-Corbin Burnes gets the call for the Brewers, while Madison Bumgarner goes to the mound for the Diamondbacks.
+Jason Alexander gets the ball for the Brewers, while Zac Gallen gets the start for the Diamondbacks.

-Corbin Burnes has a 2.84 ERA, which is certainly very good, but his season — like the Brewers’ year — is going in the wrong direction.
-While Milwaukee slides further behind the San Diego Padres in the National League wild card chase, Burnes is slipping as an individual performer.
-In three of the first four months of the year, Burnes posted a month-specific ERA of under 2.10.
-In August, his month-specific ERA was 4.81.
+Jason Alexander’s season has been disrupted.
+He struggled profoundly in the early-summer months.
+After a rough outing on July 17, he was sent down to the minors and did not pitch for the Brewers for three and a half weeks.
+He was called back up to the big-league club and returned to the mound on Aug.
+12, but was only able to pitch 2/3 of an inning against the Cardinals.
+Alexander has made a series of truncated appearances in August, none beyond 3 1/3 innings.
+His last start on Aug.
+30 was his first start of at least five innings since July 17.
+Maybe that five-inning start is the beginning of a comeback for Alexander.
+This is a big test for him and a Brewer team which has no margin for error heading into the final month of the season.

-At the All-Star break, Burnes had a 2.14 ERA and was right behind Sandy Alcantara in the National League Cy Young Award race.
-That ERA has risen by .70 runs in the last month and a half.
-In Burnes’ last three starts, he has pitched 15 1/3 innings and allowed 12 earned runs.
-It’s the worst possible time for Burnes to go through a slump.
-With Milwaukee losing the first two games of this series in Phoenix, Burnes has to stand tall and pitch like an ace on Saturday evening.
+Zac Gallen is one of the biggest stories in baseball right now, even if the national headlines are focused on the Yankees’ collapse, Aaron Judge’s home-run chase, the National League East race, and the wild card races.
+Though the Diamondbacks won’t be in the playoffs and have been appropriately under the radar all season, Gallen has stood out from the crowd in Phoenix.
+He takes the mound on Sunday with a 34 1/3-inning scoreless streak.
+It’s the second-longest scoreless inning streak in Diamondback franchise history.
+The all-time record is 59 straight scoreless innings by Orel Hershiser of the Los Angeles Dodgers, so Gallen has a long way to go.
+Nevertheless, if he gets to 40 scoreless innings (5 2/3 scoreless innings in this game versus Milwaukee), it would be particularly special and memorable.
+Let’s see what he can do.

 Courtesy of FanDuel, here are the Brewers-Diamondbacks MLB odds.